opensourcedesign/opensourcedesign.github.io/_posts/2015-05-18-this-month-in-open-source-design.markdown

 # Events

 * We now have an [events page](http://opensourcedesign.net/events/)
 * We attended and presented at OpenTechSummit in Berlin [[irc](https://botbot.me/freenode/opensourcedesign/msg/37270321/)].
-Jan Dittri presented on the difficulties present when designing for open source projects.
+Jan Dittrich presented on the difficulties present when designing for open source projects.
 We also had a nice little meetup at OTS with some contributors on the project.
 * We were at the Libre Graphics Meeting in Toronto [[link](http://libregraphicsmeeting.org/)].
 Jan-Christoph Borchardt presented on Open Source Design and his experiences working on ownCloud.
 There was also a small workshop on design-reviews of each other’s projects.
 * We had one online/in-person meet-up where we finally launched our site [[link](https://github.com/opensourcedesign/events/blob/master/2015-04-25-designs-and-hacks.md)].